 If the applicant plan still receives deficiency indications from the pre-submission assessment, the plan can continue to contract with providers or submit the HSD tables for consideration as part of the initial application submission and request an Exception.
 However, even if the plan requests an Exception review, the HSD tables must be submitted to the system for assessment.

+If an applicant plan is unable to meet minimum requirements or time and distance requirements, it may request an Exception under these limited circumstances inc

+Insufficient number of providers/beds in service area

+No providers/facilities that meet the specific time and distance standards in service area

+Patterns of care in the service area do not support need for the requested number of and/or provider/facility type

+Services can be provided by an alternate provider type/Medicare-certified facility

 The applicant plan will be able to select the reason for the Exception request from a pre-defined drop-down list of options.
 Once selected, the HPMS system will inform the applicant plan what types of documentation must be submitted for reviewer consideration.